Javascript SEO – Best Practices on JS SEO for Beginners

 Internal Links

 Google will not navigate from a single page to another page as a frequent user would.
-Instead, it will download a page version, which means it may not make any changes on a page, which depends on what happens on the previous web page.
+Instead, it will download a page version, which means it may not make any changes to a page, depending on what happens on the previous web page.
 Check if this link is affected by this or not.

 Yes, if the link depends on the action, Google may not find this link and won’t be able to search all web pages of the website.